 Fund Financial Statements are a set of closely related accounts that are used to maintain control over resources that have been segregated for specific activities or purposes.
 Hurricane Valley Fire Special Service District, like other state and local governments, uses fund accounting to demonstrate compliance with finance-related legal requirements.
-The District funds are categorized as Governmental and business activities.
+The District funds are categorized as Governmental funds.